ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-standard-course/README.md

   - Means designing for zero downtime
   - System can continue to operate even if a component fails
   - Minimize and operate through failures
-- Distaster recovery
+- Disaster recovery
-  - Means designing for operating through a disater
+  - Means designing for operating through a diaster
   - System can recover from a disaster
   - Minimize downtime and data loss
-- Elasticicity
+- Elasticity
   - Means designing for scalability
   - System can scale up and down based on demand
   - using automation to scale on demand with auto scaling